Understanding Eating Disorders

 Eating disorders are complex mental health conditions that involve persistent disturbances in eating behaviours and related thoughts and emotions.
 These disorders can have serious physical and emotional impacts and often stem from a combination of genetic, psychological, and social factors.

-In my practice, I offer compassionate support for individuals struggling with various eating disorders, such as anorexia nervosa, bulimia nervosa, binge eating disorder, and other specified feeding or eating disorders (OSFED).
+At Live Life Happy Therapy, our therapists offer compassionate support for individuals struggling with various eating disorders, such as anorexia nervosa, bulimia nervosa, binge eating disorder, and other specified feeding or eating disorders (OSFED).

 Common Types of Eating Disorders